Codeception/Codeception/docs/modules/PhpBrowser.md

 Uses [Mink](http://mink.behat.org) with [Goutte](https://github.com/fabpot/Goutte) and [Guzzle](http://guzzlephp.org/) to interact with your application over CURL.
+Module works over CURL and requires **PHP CURL extension** to be enabled.

 Use to perform web acceptance tests with non-javascript browser.